Edward T. Decker

 Represented manufacturers and technology companies in lawsuits alleging violations of antitrust, unfair competition, and consumer protection laws.

-Represented global banks in government investigations and class action litigations concerning purported violations of the antitrust laws, RICO, and the Commodity Exchange Act related to various financial benchmarks.
+Represented global banks in government investigations and class action litigations concerning purported violations of the antitrust laws related to various financial products.

 Represented corporations and investment banks in shareholder derivative actions challenging major strategic transactions and corporate governance under the corporate laws of Delaware and other states.

-Conducted internal investigations on behalf of global banks in connection with bribery payments, corporate scandals, and in response to requests from the DOJ, SEC, CFTC, FINRA, and other federal and state regulators.
+Conducted internal investigations on behalf of global banks in connection with bribery payments, corporate scandals, and in response to requests from federal and state regulators.

 Activities